-This Agreement shall be effective as of the first day of July 2019 and shall remain in full force and effect through the 30th day of June 2021.
+This Agreement shall be effective as of the first day of July 2023 and shall remain in full force and effect through the 30th day of June 2025.
 It is agreed between the parties that this Agreement constitutes the total agreement between the parties, and that neither party is obligated to meet to negotiate during the term of this Agreement.
-The parties agree to meet no later than 60 days prior to the expiration date of this Agreement in order to begin negotiations for the next Agreement.
 It is also agreed that the Employer and the Association will meet to reopen negotiations in sufficient time to permit adequate negotiations on economic matters.

-The Association shall have the right to engage in concerted activity after December 31, 2020, for matters pertaining to wages and economic benefits in the Fiscal Years 2021-2023 biennium.
+The Association shall have the right to engage in concerted activity after December 31, 2024, for matters pertaining to wages and economic benefits in the Fiscal Years 2025-2027 biennium.